-This is one of my favourite beaches in the area as it’s usually nice and quiet and if your lucky, you can have the entire beach to yourself.
-The walk down to the beach can be a little slippery in places, especially after rain so take care.
+This is one of my favourite beaches in the area as it’s usually nice and quiet and if your lucky you can have the entire beach to yourself.
+The walk down to the beach takes around 15-20 minutes and can be a little slippery in places, especially after rain so take care.
 It is possible to drive down if you have a 4×4, but there is only room for a few vehicles.
-On your left as your walk down there is a small bird hide overlooking the lake, with information on the walls explaining the sort of wildlife that can be seen in the valley.
-When I had the chance to head down with the camera unfortunately I didn’t think about the tide and it was in.
+On your left as your walk down there is a small bird hide overlooking the lagoon, with information on the walls explaining the sort of wildlife that can be seen in the valley.
 The best time to go down would be on a low tide as it exposes the expanse of sand and you can get around to the small cove where there’s a small picturesque waterfall.

 It can get very windy and the sand hitting your face can hurt, at times we had to walk backward with our backs to the wind.
-However on a normal sunny day it’s a perfect place to sit and enjoy a BBQ, although there are no bins so don’t take to much as you have to carry it all back up again.
+However on a normal sunny day it’s a perfect place to sit and enjoy a BBQ, there are bins provided by the National Trust usually kept inside the Kiln.
+Remember whatever you carry down you’ll have to carry it all back up again, so best not to bring heavy stuff.
 While there we saw people paddle boarding and some horse riders came on by.
-There were some setting up camp to spend the night, with next to no light pollution I imagine it would be an amazing place to stay on a clear summers night.
+There were people setting up camp to spend the night, with next to no light pollution I imagine it would be an amazing place to stay on a clear summers night for stargazing.

-Mansands is a stunning secluded pebble beach and is best seen on low tide as it exposes the sand.
-Behind the beach is a brackish lake, a haven for all sorts of wildlife and a bird hide managed by the National Trust.
+Mansands is a stunning secluded pebble beach in Woodhuish, just outside of Brixham, Devon, UK.
+Behind the beach is a brackish lagoon, a haven for all sorts of wildlife and a bird hide managed by the National Trust.
 Grass snakes inhabit the area around the lagoon and can occasionally be seen swimming in the water.

 - Given its rural location there are no facilities at the beach and swimmers should be aware of possible rip currents on the turning tide.